 As one of the best private schools in Scotland, we are a home from home for over 500 children and young people who live and thrive in a safe, friendly and welcoming environment set in a 200 acre beautiful woodland campus.
 Our pastoral staff are always there for students, whatever the issue, whatever the time.

-The house staff are also supported by a team of Year Leaders who arrange social activities and provide additional guidance and advice.
+The house staff are also supported by a team of Key Stage Leaders who arrange social activities and provide additional guidance and advice.
 The School’s Saturday nights are a highlight of the week, with social activities usually run in year groups, but occasionally involving the entire school.
 They range from visits to the cinema and BBQs to ceilidhs and trips to the nearby beautiful beaches.